polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 You should follow all steps provided *after* attending the Hands-on lab.

->**NOTE**: This is the end of the *Azure Stack* hands-on lab.
-The steps that follow are for the *Azure Stack Operations* hands-on lab.
+>**NOTE**: This is the end of the *Azure Stack* hands-on lab path.
+The steps that follow are for the *Azure Stack Operations* hands-on lab path.
 If you wish to do this lab as well, you should verify that you have completed the prerequisite steps for *Azure Stack Operations* in the before the hands-on lab guide.

 # Azure Stack Operations hands-on lab step-by-step